GANONTHA/mydoctorLink/ReadMe.md

 For now we are just limited to getting doctor and patient connected together and in future we'll expand the features by adding the a chatbot and online video call.

-_Tech Stack_: The website will be developed using React Js and Bootstrap.
-We will write some tests using React testing librairy and Jest.
+_Tech Stack_: The website will be developed using HTML, CSS JavaScript .
+We will write some tests using Jest.
 _Dev Technique_: The website will be a Single Page Application (SPA) and mobile first development process _Styling AND colors_: the fonts and color palette will be decided later.
-_menu links_: Home, About Us, Find a Doctor, Contacts
+_menu links_: Services, About Us, Doctors, Contacts